 For linking spoke-to-spoke (sideways)

 Use the target post’s H1 with a small reword.
-If both spokes are about Shopify SEO tactics, the sideways link should sit inside a sentence that names the relationship: “we cover this in detail in our guide to Shopify speed optimization” reads better and ranks better than a bare “here.”
+If both pages are about Shopify SEO tactics, the sideways link should sit inside a sentence that names the relationship: “we cover this in detail in our guide to Shopify speed optimization” reads better and ranks better than a bare “here.”

 Internal Linking on Shopify Specifically